Muhammad Pervaiz Malik: Family

 Malik's sister Yasmeen Rehman was a member of the National Assembly of Pakistan.
 He was a younger brother of Malik Mohammad Qayyum who was Attorney General of Pakistan.

 Death

 On 11 October 2021, Muhammad Pervaiz Malik had a sudden cardiac arrest and was brought to the Akram Medical Complex but did not survive.
-His son, Ali Pervaiz Malik, and Dr Javed Akram, VC University of Health Sciences, confirmed the death in the evening.
-He was 73.
+His son, Ali Pervaiz Malik, and Dr Javed Akram, former VC University of Health Sciences, confirmed the death in the evening.
+He was 72 years old.